Nice try ...

 the answer to which is also age old, you can't.

-We are always on the lookout for new material so if you have
+We are always on the lookout for

-Lotto site, please tell
+bad (or perhaps good) Lotto site, please tell us about

-of the genre.
-Bear in mind that these aren't just
+Here are some examples of the genre.
+Bear in mind that

-suggestions from well meaning Lotto enthusiasts, these
+these aren't just suggestions from well meaning Lotto

 "To be effective on a winning percentage basis you